 - Does a link redirect you through Google Search or other websites?

 If a link checks any single one of these boxes or more, don’t click it.
-If you wish to learn more or find certain points confusing, read on!
+Read on if you find any of this confusing or wish to learn more!

 Five different types of URL phishing